microsoft/Windows-universal-samples/Samples/SerialArduino/README.md

 **Phone:** Windows 10

-## Build and Deploy the sketch
+## Compile and Upload the sketch

-1. Install the Arduino IDE.
+1. Install Arduino IDE based on https://www.arduino.cc/en/Guide/Windows
+2. Install Steven Cogswell's ArduinoSerialCommand library from https://github.com/scogswell/ArduinoSerialCommand
+3. Install the Adafruit DHT library based on https://learn.adafruit.com/dht/overview
-2. Open the SerialCommand.ino sketch.
+4. Open the SerialCommand.ino sketch
+5. Compile the sketch
+6. Connect the Arduino board with the Windows 10 device, which runs Arduino IDE
-3. Compile and deploy the sketch to the Arduino device.
+6. Upload the sketch to the connected Arduino board

+## Test the uploaded sketch

+1. Open *Serial Monitor* from the Tools menu of Arduino IDE
+2. Make sure that the selected baud rate is *9600*
+3. Make sure that *Carriage return* is selected as line ending
+4. Type some commands like *temp*, *hum*, *ledon 5*, *ledoff 5* into the text box and click Send

 ## Build the sample